 Ohio State offers a number of programs designed to support Native American students, and to promote understanding of the diversity and complexity of Native American histories, cultures, experiences and scientific achievements.
 These include the Student Life Multicultural Center’s Native American/Indigenous Communities, the Newark Earthworks Center, and the interdisciplinary Minor in American Indian Studies.
 Our department contributes a course to the minor, English 4586, Studies in American Indian Literature and Culture, which also fulfills the Diversity Requirement in our undergraduate major.

 Even as we highlight these important efforts to create supportive spaces for Native students on campus and to engage with Native knowledge, we recognize that our institution continues to fall short of its responsibilities to tribal nations and to tribal members in the Ohio State community.
 Recognizing that our department is in a unique position to support Indigenous scholars’ knowledge production and to support sovereignty through the study of Native knowledges and cultural production, we pledge to continue to support the research and teaching of Native literatures and cultures.
-In line with our larger commitment to Racial Justice, the English department will also seek opportunities to collaborate with other units on campus and non-academic groups, in order to continue to develop this document and to find ways to put its principles into action; develop and act on strategies for recruiting and retaining Indigenous students; and, when hiring begins again, bear in mind the centrality of anti-racism and non-discrimination to the department we aspire to become.
+In line with our larger commitment to racial justice, the English department will also seek opportunities to collaborate with other units on campus and non-academic groups, in order to continue to develop this document and to find ways to put its principles into action; develop and act on strategies for recruiting and retaining Indigenous students; and bear in mind the centrality of anti-racism and non-discrimination to the department we aspire to become.